unnisworld/unnisworld.github.io/_posts/2019-12-20-Nth-Fibonacci.md

 ## Iterative solution

-An iterative solution which runs in O(n) time complexity and O(1) space complexity is given below.
+Finally, we will look at an iterative solution which runs in O(n) time complexity and O(1) space complexity.
+This approach uses two temp variables (stored in lastTwoResults) to store the previous two intermediate results.
+The counter is initialized to 3 because, the first two results are already given as base case and its the 3rd result that we want to start computing from.

 {% highlight python %}
 # time O(n)